*Last updated January 27, 2021

 Right now is a very difficult time for a lot of individuals as concerns around the COVID-19 pandemic continue to be at the top of people’s minds.
 In addition to the inconvenience of social distancing and isolation and the very real fears for personal health and safety, many people are also facing the stress of reduced hours at work, being furloughed or losing their jobs due to quarantine and business closures.

 There is another equally upsetting issue at hand: unemployment benefits identity theft.
-A record-setting * over 57 million people in the U.S. have filed for unemployment due to COVID-19.
+A record-setting * over 57 million people in the U.S. filed for unemployment due to COVID-19 between March and September of 2020.

 Unemployment benefits identity theft has hit states hard all over the country

-The Employment Development Department recently put out an alert asking residents of California to keep an eye out for fraudulent activity in regards to unemployment benefits in the state.
-According to the Associated Press, The California Employment Development Department has paid $76.9 billion in unemployment benefits since the start of the pandemic, processing more than 11.9 million claims.
+In September 2020, the California Employment Development Department put out an alert asking California residents to keep an eye out for fraudulent activity in regards to unemployment benefits in the state.
+According to the Los Angeles Times, as of January 26, 2021, California officials say unemployment fraud has totals of more than $11 billion.
+California has paid out $114 billion in unemployment benefits since March 2020, and the state Employment Development Department has processed 19 million claims.

 Some residents of West Virginia are receiving unemployment benefit cards they never requested.